87zach/alx-low_level_programming/0x01-variables_if_else_while/README.md

-learning arithmetic operators and how to use them
+arithmetic operators and how to use them